adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

 to Azure App Service, you will be redirected to your authentication provider.
 Once the authentication process is complete, you will receive a page indicating successful authentication, with a link back to the website.

-!!! warn "Use an private browsing window for testing"
+!!! warn "Use a private browsing window for testing"
     One of the major problems with using Azure AD for authentication as a developer is that the Azure Portal authentication uses the same providers.
 This can cause problems in your app.
 Always use a private browsing window and/or a different browser for testing your code.